Rajkot: Performing arts

 Rajkot is a major regional centre for the arts, with many venues for the performing arts in the city.
-Hemu Gadhavi Natyagraha, one of the first non-profit regional theatres, is rich with history and dedicated to the Gujarati Play.
+Hemu Gadhavi Natyagraha.

 Music

-Rajkot has its own native music genre, called day, which is used to convey folk stories and sayings.
-Rajkot also inherited Kathiyawadi folk music.
-The city also has various orchestra groups, which perform professionally.
-They mainly perform music albums from Bollywood.
+Rajkot has its own native music genre, called Dayro, which is used to convey folk stories and sayings.

 Sports

 Cricket is the most popular sport in the city.
 One-day internationals, domestic tournaments such as the Ranji Trophy, the Duleep Trophy and many inter-school and collegiate tournaments are played at the Madhavrao Sindhia Cricket Ground.

-The newly constructed 2nd International Cricket Stadium situated in Rajkot, Saurashtra Cricket Association Stadium, formerly known as Khandheri Cricket Stadium, is a cricket stadium in Khandheri, about 15 kilometers outside Rajkot, India.
-The Stadium has a capacity of 28,000 to 32,000 spectators.
+The newly constructed 2nd International Cricket Stadium situated in Rajkot, Niranjan Shah Stadium, formerly known as Saurashtra Cricket Association Stadium and Khandheri Cricket Stadium, is a cricket stadium in Khandheri, about 15 kilometers outside Rajkot.
+The Stadium has a capacity of 28,000 spectators.
 In this cricket stadium, Day/Night matches can now also be played.
+It hosts the Indian national cricket team and Saurashtra cricket team matches.
 The stadium hosted its 1st International Cricket Match played on 11 January 2013 between India and England.
+Till date this venue has hosted multiple international Tests, ODIs and T20Is.
+This stadium also hosted several IPL matches during 2016-17, when Gujarat Lions opted for Rajkot as their home base.
 The stadium will part of a larger sports complex that will include venues for other sports such as badminton, basketball, and volleyball.
-It will host Saurashtra Cricket Association matches along with Madhavrao Sindhia Cricket Ground.

-Rajkot has produced cricketers such as Karsan Ghavri and Cheteshwar Pujara who have been members of the Indian cricket team.
-Rajkot has many other cricket grounds around city, including Railway Cricket Ground and Rajkumar College South Ground.
-Apart from cricket, other sports such as hockey, association football, volleyball, badminton, tennis, table-tennis, chess, swimming, and squash are rapidly growing popular in the city.
+Rajkot has produced cricketers such as Karsan Ghavri and Cheteshwar Pujara who have been members of the Indian national cricket team.
+Rajkot has many other cricket grounds around the city, including the Railway Cricket Ground and the Rajkumar College South Ground.
+Apart from cricket, other sports such as hockey, football, volleyball, badminton, tennis, table-tennis, chess, swimming, and squash are rapidly growing popular in the city.
 There has been a significant increase in recent years in the number of private sports clubs, gymkhanas, and gymnasiums.
-Kathiawar gymkhana, indoor stadium, and swimming pools of Rajkot Municipal Corporation are major sports clubs in the city.
+Kathiawar Gymkhana, Veer Savarkar Indoor Stadium, Swami Vivekananda Indoor Stadium and swimming pools of Rajkot Municipal Corporation are major sports clubs in the city.
 Recently, the Gujarat Hockey Team (Under 14) was assembled with all 16 players coming from Rajkot.
 A new modernized cricket ground is even under construction at the outskirts.
-There are numerous swimming pools too.
 Rajkot Municipal Corporation also owns a 9-hole golf course at Ishwaria.
 It is maintained by Green Meadows Golf Club.

-In 2016 and 2017, a franchise from Rajkot played in Indian Premier League.
-The franchise was owned by Intex Technologies.

-Cycling is a fast-growing sport in Rajkot.
-Members of "Rajkot Cycle Club" regularly ride BRMs which are timed events which stretch from 200 km to 1200 km.